 - Re-apply for financial aid each year by filing a renewal FAFSA by May 1.
 Keep in mind that you need to make satisfactory academic progress toward your degree to be eligible for aid next year.

-- How can I authorize someone else to make payments on my account?
+- Authorizing someone else to make payments on your account